-Students must complete the Bridge Experience on campus, though some designated travel seminars may fulfill the requirement.
+Students must complete the Bridge Experience on campus, though some designated travel seminars may fulfill one or both of the components of the Bridge Experience requirement.

 The college strongly encourages students to complete the Bridge Experience requirement in their sophomore or junior year.